Redundancy In Spotlight As Duke And Duchess Of Sussex Axe All 15 Staff

 Redundancy pay is based on gross earnings.

-For each full year worked for you.
+For each full year worked for your employer:

 - age 18 to 22 – half a week’s pay